 Working with carbon dioxide#

-In order to compare our measurements to modelled data for carbon dioxide (\(\mathrm{CO_2}\)), we need high frequency inputs for both the footprint and flux files.
-For NAME footprints these should contain an additional “H_back” dimension to store hourly footprints overall an initial time period for each release time.
+In order to compare our measurements to modelled data for carbon dioxide, we need high frequency inputs for both the footprint and flux files.
+For NAME footprints these should contain an additional “H_back” dimension to store hourly footprints over an initial time period for each release time.
 For any natural flux data to compare against, this should have a frequency of less than 24 hours.

-NOTE: Plots created within this tutorial may not show up on the online documentation version of this notebook.
+Plots created within this tutorial may not show up on the online documentation.

 from openghg.tutorial import use_tutorial_store